sandy9159/DIY-Label-Printing-Machine/README.md

 Then I used 9mm Linear rails to make X axis of the machine.

-this linear rails are very much precise and heavy duty
+This linear rails are very much precise and heavy duty

 I used 2 8mm pillow bearing to hold the T8 lead screw.

-One end of lead screw is connnected with timming pulley and this 8mm lead screw is then connected with shaft of stepper motor.
+One end of lead screw is connected with timing pulley and this 8mm lead screw is then connected with shaft of stepper motor.

-So that when stepper motor rotates then 8mm Lead screw will rotate through timming belt. and move linear rail forward and reverse.
+So that when stepper motor rotates then 8mm Lead screw will rotate through timing belt.
+And move linear rail forward and reverse.

 ![image](https://user-images.githubusercontent.com/19898602/185774727-fa4f615e-f16f-4610-905e-51005b7441e3.png)